 When you're not signed in to a Google Account, we store the information we collect with unique identifiers tied to the browser, application, or device you're using.
-This helps us do things like maintain your language preferences across browsing sessions.
+This allows us to do things like maintain your preferences across browsing sessions, such as your preferred language or whether to show you more relevant search results or ads based on your activity.